-Special Categories of Student Evaluation: Depth of Inquiry, Sense of Wonder, and Participation
+Special Categories of Student Evaluation: Depth of Inquiry, Sense of Wonder, and Participation habits of understanding, imagination, and analysis.

-A Great Hearts approach to student evaluation includes the discrete and quantitative: numerical scores on quizzes and tests, scores on projects, homework grades for completion and/or accuracy.
-But a classical, liberal arts education aims at developing not only basic skills and subject matter knowledge, but also habits of understanding, imagination, and analysis.
 The evaluative categories of depth of inquiry, sense of wonder, and participation describe some of these higher habits.
 They are fundamentally qualitative categories of evaluation, best expressed in narrative and not in quantitative scores.
 They are also objective and not subjective, for they reflect real acts and habits of the student, not the teacher's feelings or vague, personal impressions.